6.3 Absolutism - T -

 Colbert

-Political struggle in the Republic
+3. Power struggle in the Dutch Republic

-The States General decided to do without a stadtholder until William III would be old enough.
-This idea got a lot of support from grand pensionary and Anti-Orangist Johan de Witt.
-The period from 1650 until 1672 is known as the First Stadtholderless Period.
-De Witt even tried to abolish the post of stadtholder completely.
-He did not succeed.
-In fact, in 1672 a number of events occurred that required a new strong military leader.
+This decision was strongly supported by the grand pensionary and Anti-Orangist Johan de Witt.
+The period from 1650 to 1672 is called the First Stadtholderless Period.
+De Witt even tried to abolish the position of stadtholder completely, but he failed.
+In 1672, a dramatic crisis would show that many people still wanted a strong military leader.

 Johan de Witt